slowjams/AWS/Demystifying AWS.md

 ## Security Group

-* Apply on instance level compared to the NACLs which applys on subnet level
+* Apply on instance level (technically ENI level) compared to the NACLs which applys on subnet level
 * Statefull, so allow request = allow response
-* No explicit deny (compared to NACLs which supports explicit deny), only allow or implicit deny
+* No explicit deny (compared to NACLs which supports explicit deny), only **allow** or **implicit deny**
 * Cannot block specific bad IP
 * Support IP/CIDR, logical resource, other security group and itself.
 When sg is used in Source, it means "any instace in the sg"
-* Attched to Elastic network interfaces (ENI, which is associated with an instance) not instances itself (even if the UI shows it this way)
+* Attched to Elastic network interfaces (ENI, which is associated with an instance) not instances itself (even if the UI shows it this way).
+Remember an EC2 instance can have one primary private IP (used in the internet gateway) and multiple ENIs (each ENI has one private IP).

 ```bash
 # Inbound Rules (1)